 Eye Consultants of Pennsylvania is the leading full-service ophthalmic and ophthalmology practice in Berks County, Pennsylvania.
-Our board certified, fellowship-trained vitreo-retinal team, Barry C. Malloy, MD, and Michael Cusick, MD, have extensive experience in retinal detachment surgery.
+Our board certified, fellowship-trained vitreo-retinal team, Barry C. Malloy, MD, Michael Cusick, MD, and Anastasia Traband, MD, have extensive experience in retinal detachment surgery.
 They will evaluate your symptoms and consult with you about the latest state-of-the-art technology and treatments for retinal tears and detached retinas.

 What is the Retina?

 The retina is the light-sensitive tissue that lines the back of the eye.
 It usually lies smoothly and firmly against the back wall of the eye.
 Light rays enter the eye through the cornea, pupil, and lens and are sharply focused on the retina.
 Working somewhat like film in a camera, the retina records the light signals and transmits them to the brain via the optic nerve.
 The brain interprets the signals and converts them to images to tell us what we are looking at.

 When the retina is exceptionally thin or becomes damaged, fluid may cause all or part of it to separate or “detach” from the tissue at the back of the eye.
 The detached part of the retina can no longer accurately transmit light signals to the brain, and vision becomes blurred.
 In most cases, a detached retina occurs only in one eye.

 Retinal detachment is a medical emergency.
 Although it is a treatable condition, it must be taken care of immediately, or it can cause vision loss and, in the worst cases, blindness.

 What are the Symptoms of a Detached Retina?